diyajain08/Amazon_USA_Project/README.md

 The project also focuses on data cleaning, handling null values, and solving real-world business problems using structured queries.

-An ERD diagram is included to visually represent the database schema and relationships between tables.
+An ERD(Entity-Relatitionship Diagram) diagram is included to visually represent the database schema and relationships between tables.

 ---